Standard 5.40. Juvenile court matters

 A significant barrier to the establishment and maintenance of well-trained attorneys is a lack of educational materials relating to juvenile court practice.
 Law libraries, law offices, and court systems traditionally do not devote adequate resources to the purchase of such educational materials.

-Effective January 1, 1993, guidelines and training material will be available from the Administrative Office of the Courts.
+Effective January 1, 1993, guidelines and training material will be available from Judicial Council staff.

 Subdivision (e)(11).
 A superior court judge assigned to the juvenile court occupies a unique position within California's judiciary.
 In addition to the traditional role of fairly and efficiently resolving disputes before the court, the juvenile court judge is statutorily required to discharge other duties.
 California law empowers the juvenile court judge not only to order services for children under its jurisdiction, but also to enforce and review the delivery of those services.
 This oversight function includes the obligation to understand and work with the public and private agencies, including school systems, that provide services and treatment programs for children and families.
 As such, the juvenile court assignment requires a dramatic shift in emphasis from judging in the traditional sense.